MahmoudZohdy/File_Fuzzer/README.md

 ```
 Usage: File_Fuzzer.exe -e <Executable Path> -x <File Extension>

-Create a Directory with the name examples in the same place as the executable the created directory will contain all the files that will be used in fuzzing.
+Create a Directory with the name examples in the same place as the executable,

+the created directory will contain all the files that will be used in fuzzing.
 ```